Enigmatisms/Enigmatisms/README.md

 ### - 🔭 Getting out of the TrashCan !
-I am Qianyue He, a 4th-year senior undergraduate in XJTU Automation.
+I am Qianyue He.
+Bachelor of Engineering in Automation, graduated from XJTU.
+Pursuing further education in Tsinghua SIGS (Artificial Intelligence).
 I am currently an algo developer.

 Seeking a way not to be so fresh-fish.
 <div align="center">